Adversarial Attacks on Camera-LiDAR Models for 3D Car Detection: RELATED WORK

 In \cite{wang2020towards}, Wang et al. study adversarial attacks on multi-modal DNNs by shifting individual points in the 3D space and using a 2D RGB sticker.
-As stated earlier, simple point perturbations can be unrealistic due to LiDAR sensor properties, and they also ignore cross-modality consistency.
-Towards a realistic multi-modal attack on perception systems, \cite{uber2} used a single 3D object to attack a fusion-based bird's eye view (BEV) detector.
-However, they don't consider cascaded models, which are more interpretable and less computationally expensive than fusion models \cite{fusionrev}.
-This makes cascaded models easier to train, test, and deploy in industry and thus more critical to examine in practice, while fusion models are relatively less mature.
-While \cite{uber2} focuses on reporting attack success rates, we report both: attack success rates, as well as the overall reduction in the car detection accuracy of a multi-modal detector.
+As stated earlier, simple point perturbations can be unrealistic due to LiDAR sensor properties, and this work ignores cross-modality consistency.
+Concurrently with our work, \cite{uber2} used a single 3D object to attack a fusion-based BEV detector.
+While \cite{uber2} focused on fusion models, we additionally consider cascaded models, which are more interpretable and less computationally expensive than fusion models \cite{fusionrev}.
+This makes cascaded models easier to train, test, and deploy in industry and thus more critical to examine, while fusion models are relatively less mature.
+In addition to reporting attack success rates like \cite{uber2}, we also report the overall reduction in the car detection accuracy of a multi-modal detector.
 This allows us to compare with the detector's initial accuracy as well as other attack or defense methods.
-Finally, their victim model and their attack are based on BEV detection which is different from our 3D detection task (e.g., BEV detection doesn't estimate 3D bounding boxes which are necessary for most AVs).
-Also, BEV learning is done on projected point clouds which leads to information loss and can make their attack results harder to extend to fusion multi-modal DNNs that reason on LiDAR points directly like \cite{epnet}.
+Finally, their victim model and their attack are based on BEV detection which is different from our 3D detection task (e.g., BEV detection does not estimate 3D bounding boxes which are necessary for AVs).
+Also, BEV learning is done on projected point clouds which leads to information loss.
+This can make their attack results harder to extend to fusion multi-modal DNNs that reason on LiDAR points directly like \cite{epnet}.